AEW Double or Nothing lineup: The card for Sunday's pay-per-view event - Pro Wrestling Dot Net

 -Matt Hardy, Jeff Hardy, and Isiah Kassidy vs. Ethan Page, Austin Gunn, and Colten Gunn for control of Page’s contract

+Powell’s POV: Sabu and Roderick Strong will be in Adam Cole’s corner, while Daniel Garcia, Matt Menard, Angelo Parker, and Jake Haer will be in Jericho’s corner.

-Powell’s POV: DirecTV lists the pay-per-view price of $49.95.
-This event will be opposed by the NXT Battleground premium live event.
-Join for my live review of AEW Double Or Nothing live as it airs.
+DirecTV lists the pay-per-view price as $49.95.
+This event will be opposed by the NXT Battleground premium live event, which John Moore will cover live as it streams.
+Meanwhile, join for my live review of AEW Double Or Nothing live as it airs.
 Jake Barnett and I will co-host an exclusive same night audio review for Dot Net Members (including our Patreon patrons).

 Be the first to comment